SACRED VALLEY PERU CYCLING TOURS

 Option 3: Peru Cycling Tour of Patabamba, Tipon, Huacarpay Lake, Pikillactay and Cusco Inca Gate

 – Enjoy cycling around the Huacarpay Lake – Visit Tipon Archaeological Park – Explore the Incan city of Piquillaqta Your Sacred Valley Peru tour starts with an early morning pickup from your hotel that will take you on a 45 minutes drive towards the east of Cusco to the community of Patabamba.
 Here you will start a one hour 30-minute walking tour around the Tipon Park.
 This park is a giant archaeological center, which has the appearance of a giant park made for the upper class.
 Our guide will help you learn about its history, showing how this incredible site was used mainly for agriculture experimentation.
 After the hike, and learning about the history of Incas, you will get a chance to ride the bikes downhill for 15 minutes on a paved road to visit the Tipon village.
 Then, on a flat dirt path, you and your guide will ride along for 1 hour through little villages on the way to Huacarpay Lake.
 You will get a chance to ride around the entire lake, and at the end, take a break to enjoy the beauty of the area.
-Your guide will prepare your box launch, while you observe the variety of birds around the lake.
+Your guide will prepare your box lunch, while you observe the variety of birds around the lake.
 After havin lunch, you will enjoy a guided tour around Piquillaqta, which is the only pre-Incan city located in the Cusco region.
 Your tour at this site will be approximately 45 minutes, then you will be driven back to your Cusco hotel.

 Departure Information for All Options

 - Hours- 8 am to 6 pm